Asteroids and Shooting

 Ship

-, add an override ofOnUpdate
+, add an override ofHandleUpdate

 and reduce the cooldown by delta time - Thus, when you fire a laser, you won’t be able to fire another one for a second